Continuation-of-Ashford/ashford-docs/mechanics.md

 ### Minotaurs

 * Must use the most recent printing (currently Mythic Odysseys of Theros).
-* Now also have the Powerful Build feat.
+* Gain the Goliath's Powerful Build racial feature.
-* In addition, you may ignore/exchange their racial origin and alignment set forth in MOT if you so choose.
+* May ignore/exchange their racial origin and alignment set forth in MOT.

 ## Attunements